andreaswachowski/chess-algo-experiments/README.md

-# chess-algo-experiments
+# minimax-experiments

 This is just a short experiment to better understand the minimax algorithm.
-Hence, this is no attempt to build a chess engine, or put more than minimal effort into the board evaluation.
+Hence, even though it uses chess libraries, this is no attempt to build a chess engine, or put more than minimal effort into the board evaluation.

 If I were to spend more time on it, I would likely investigate
 * alpha-beta pruning